 In the city center, about a 30-minute commute from residence halls.

 This program is designed to help students expand their business vocabulary, immerse themselves linguistically and professionally in a new culture, and gain practical experience on the job.
-After an intensive session to build vocabulary and conversational skills, students begin an internship of 100-120 hours of on-site work.
+Upon completing a two week Spanish language concentrated session to build vocabulary and conversational skills, program participants begin an internship of 100-120 hours of on-site work combined with one-day per week oral proficiency language class .
 While the internship is considered part-time by academic standards, students will feel like a full-time intern during the second half of the program, with hands-on internship work.
 The internship is complemented by a research project, and weekly seminars on topics such as public speaking and leadership.
-Interning is complimented by a research project, and weekly seminars on topics such as public speaking and leadership.

 Intern in a Spanish company: help improve logistics and customer relations, build finance reports in Excel, analyze competitors, develop marketing plans, audit local Andalusian companies and more.